You are here

 WHAT DOES EQUITY IN ATHLETICS MEAN?

 All coeducational institutions of higher education that participate in federal student aid programs and have intercollegiate athletic programs are under the Equity in Athletic Disclosure Act of 1994, Section 360B of Public Law 103-382.
-Information required in this act is available for inspection by students, prospective students, or the public Athletics Department Office and on the web at http://ope.ed.gov/athletics and search for Kansas Wesleyan University.
+Information required in this act is available for inspection by students, prospective students or the public in the KWU Athletics Department Office or online on The Equity in Athletics Data Analysis Cutting Tool webpage (search for Kansas Wesleyan University).

 WHAT DOES CAMPUS CRIME MEAN?